ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/05_RBBH_CDS_MegPaft.md

 * A test was done and Blast 2.5 and 2.10 retrieve the same data when not setting # of max seqs to retrieve, i.e. retrieving all the hits.
 They give same # of RBH at the end.

 	3. Extract list of query and db best hits from the big fasta files and align:
-		- `dbhits.fasta`: 344 seqs ??? why less??, fixed with extra filtering
+		- `dbhits.fasta`: 344 seqs ??? why more??, fixed with extra filtering of duplicates names.
+Then 335 seqs Ok used
 		- `queryhits.fasta`: 335 seqs Ok used

 	4. Align sequences using Mafft v7.471
 		- Ginsi: global aln
 		- Linsi: local aln
+		- Linsi: to query (T. cacao)??